msoham123/ChapterTree/README.md

 - Robust backend for Authentication, Cloud database, Cloud Storage
   - Built-in encryption on database for user passwords
 - Email/Password and Face ID login for extensive accessibility
+- Google sign-in for convenience and accessibility
 - Beautiful dashboard to view, sign-up, remove local and national events
+- Social Media Inetgration to share on many platforms such as Facebook, Twitter, Messenger, Messages, and much more!
   - Harnesses the power of cloud data persistence
 - Dynamic calendar to add events seamlessly
   - Only chapter leaders can track attendance